Rouxles/cs61a-notes/content/docs/week-2/content/environment.md

 Confusing?
 Sure, but it's important to be able to draw these environment diagrams to help visualize certain parts of code.

+It's important to note that if another call were to be made after this function call, the parent of the next frame would be `f3` as there is updated information in the outer function.

 ## Currying

 Currying takes a single function that takes multiple arguments and turns it into a higher-order function with single arguments.